To create a safe, respectful and welcoming community for all residents you are required to follow the policies and procedures outlined below.

 Malicious damage and vandalism undermine the residential community— everyone bears the costs of such behavior.
 The Common Area Damage Program is designed to make fair assessments of vandalism, cleanup, and repair costs when the individuals responsible for the damage are unknown.
-When damage and vandalism are identified, the situation is appraised and a determination is made with regard to the amount students will be charged, based on the cost of the repair.
+When damage and vandalism are identified, the situation is appraised and an amount is determined students will be charged, based on the cost of the repair.
 When a student comes forward and accepts responsibility for damage, that student is billed individually.

 There are steps students can take to lower their chances of being assessed common area damage charges: